 9 Signs Your Loved One is Sabotaging Their Own Recovery

 Finding and sustaining recovery is hard.
-That’s why it’s crucial to have a solid recovery plan that keeps you on track and helps you navigate life’s challenges.
-Sometimes, however, we’re not the best judge when something is sabotaging our recovery.
+It’s crucial to have a solid recovery plan that keeps you on track and helps you navigate life’s challenges.
+Sometimes, however, it can be hard to tell if we’re on the right track.
+Could you be self-sabotaging your recovery process and not even know it?
+What about a loved one?
+Could someone you care about be taking risks that could put their progress in jeopardy?

 Toll-free